jimfinnis/jcf12/content/teaching/CS123/examples/refs/index.md

 Variables are really just named memory locations - and Java has a rule about them: a variable can only be one memory location in length.

-We want to put our data structures into variables, so we can pass them into functions more conveniently, but we can't do that because the structures are too big.
+We want to put our data structures into single variables so we can manipulate them conveniently - for example passing them into and out of functions - but we can't do that because the structures are too big.
-Instead, we can **store the location of our data structure in memory**.
+Instead, we can store the **location** of our data structure in a variable.
-Let's create a variable ```myEnemy``` to hold this address:
+Let's create a variable ```myEnemy``` to hold this location:

 {{< svg src="struct2.svg" title="Object in memory referenced by a variable" >}}

 The ```myEnemy``` variable is really just a number, but that number is a memory location that holds our Enemy data.
-Here, ```myEnemy``` is a **pointer** (you may remember this from CS12020 with Andy Starr).
+Here, ```myEnemy``` is a **reference**.
+You may remember this from CS12020 with Andy Starr that a similar concept in C is called a "pointer."
-In the Java world we call this a **reference**.

 ## Back to Java: instantiation